General Rodeo Rules and Information

 Other Key Points

-Team Fee includes Rodeo participation, Friday night banquet and Saturday lunch for team members only.
+Team Fee includes Rodeo participation, Friday night banquet, Saturday lunch and Saturday Awards event for team members only.
 Team Alternates and guests require separate meal ticket registration.

-All teams participate in Qualifying Events and the top 4-person teams and top 2-person teams from the Qualifying events and the Wild Card winning teams (2 & 4 person) participate in the Relay.
-The number of teams competing in the Relay depends on the total number of teams competing and is set by the Rodeo Steering Committee shortly before the competition.
+All teams participate in Qualifying Events.
+The top 4-person teams and top 2-person teams from the Qualifying events participate in the Relay.
+The number of teams competing in the Relay depends on the total number of competing teams and is set by the Rodeo Steering Committee shortly before the competition.
 Generally, the top 12 4-person teams and top 12 2-person teams will compete in the Relay.